-Zero Tolerance Policy on Campus Violence and Campus Violence Prevention Program; Supersedes EM 98-009; Superseded by EM 12-025
+Zero Tolerance Policy on Campus Violence and Campus Violence Prevention Program; Supercedes EM 98-009; Superceded by EM 12-025

 Executive Memorandum 02-116

 November 14, 2002

 From: Manuel A. Esteban, President